aimatchfun/laravel-ai/README.md

 # Laravel AI

-A Laravel package that provides a fluent interface for interacting with AI providers like Ollama, OpenAI, and Anthropic.
+A Laravel package that provides a fluent interface for interacting with AI providers like Ollama, OpenAI, Anthropic, Novita, and ModelsLab.

 ## Installation